trueberryless/the-thinking-hub/src/content/posts/criminal-thinking.md

 Every day, these devices would wake up, bundle the captured credit card numbers, and transmit them via the mobile network to a phone number in Lahore, Pakistan.
 The sophistication here is high: the attack was hardware-based, but the exfiltration was purely telecommunications.

 The only reason this was discovered wasn't because of a software audit or a firewall alert.
 It was discovered because a security guard at the store noticed that his own cell phone was making that rhythmic "buzzing" interference noise you hear when a device is transmitting data nearby.
 He heard the interference near the checkout counter when no one was using a phone, realized something was broadcasting, and called the police.
-This incident underscores that criminal thinking is global, hardware-agnostic, and often invisible until a side channel—like audio interference—gives it away.
+This incident underscores that criminal thinking is global, hardware-agnostic, and often invisible until a side channel — like audio interference — gives it away.

 ---

-_Coming up in Part 2: We leave the hardware behind to profile the "Black Hat"—tracing their evolution from curious pranksters to the ruthless architects of the malware economy._
+_Coming up in Part 2: We leave the hardware behind to profile the "Black Hat" — tracing their evolution from curious pranksters to the ruthless architects of the malware economy._

 ## Part 2: Profiling the Adversary – Motivations & The Malware Economy